The Dreame D9 is a mid-range robot vacuum (that also mops) with a long run time, good area coverage, and solid performance… without breaking the bank.

 - Wash mopping pads (as needed): There are machine washable and can just be tossed in the washer on cold or hand-washed in the sink.

-Is the Dreame D9 a good value?
+Is the Dreame D9 worth it?

 Overall, I would say yes.
 The value of the Dreame D9 seemed to be pretty well balanced considering everything that it comes with.
 The digital mapping, navigation, and smart controls (in-app or voice control) are all really nice features for the D9.